This event was hosted by the Politics of Economics project of the Cambridge Centre for Research in the Arts, Social Sciences and Humanities.

 Nervous States: Democracy & the Decline of Reason is published in the US by Norton on 26th February.
-It’s been described as an “interdisciplinary masterpiece” in The New York Times Book Review.
-I’ll be discussing the book with Max Read of New York Magazine on 5th March at McNally Jackson, Brooklyn.
+It’s been described as an “interdisciplinary masterpiece” in The New York Times Book Review, and The New Yorker interviewed me about the book’s ideas here.

 Upcoming events and discussions of my forthcoming book (more will be added as they are confirmed):